-Imagine a submarine holding a team of scientists and physicians reduced to the size off red blood cells and then injected into a patient’s body in order to perform lifesaving brain surgery.
+Imagine a submarine holding a team of scientists and physicians reduced to the size of red blood cells and then injected into a patient’s body in order to perform life-saving brain surgery.
 This was the story told in the motion picture Fantastic Voyage in 1966.
-It offered first time views of what areas of the human body would look like if one were reduced to the microscopic level.
+It offered first-time views of what areas of the human body would look like if one were reduced to the microscopic level.
 Sounds farfetched, yes, but to some extent, aspects of this scenario are happening now in the medical field.
-Specially designed bacteria loaded with chemotherapeutic agents are guided by magnetic fields to tumors in hard to reach areas within the body.
+Specially designed bacteria loaded with chemotherapeutic agents are guided by magnetic fields to tumors in hard-to-reach areas within the body.

 While it would be exciting to travel through the bloodstream and view the wonders within, I, like the crew in Fantastic Voyage would need to contend with the attacking killer antibodies.
 I’m just thankful that I can see what’s happening from the safety of the operating room!